 |Washington, DC||Adult use||Yes||Yes||Yes|

-Accepting out-of-state medical marijuana cards is not a practice that every state follows.
+Only a dozen states accept out-of-state medical marijuana cards.
 The states and territories that demonstrate out-of-state medical marijuana card reciprocity are:

 - New Hampshire